 The deterioration in Militarisation and improvement in Ongoing Conflict were both influenced by the COVID-19 pandemic, which had a major negative impact on economic activity, human movement, and international relations in 2020.
-The pandemic had a noticeable impact on the violent demonstrations and political instability indicators, with 25 and 46 countries respectively recording both deteriorations on these indicators.

-Although it was initially believed that the pandemic would lead to increases in peacefulness, this change proved to be short-lived.
+The pandemic had a noticeable impact The on the violent demonstrations and political in instability indicators, with 25 and 46 Ong countries respectively recording both deteriorations on these indicators.
+CO peacefulness, this change proved to be short-lived.
 While homicide, violent crime, and other forms of interpersonal violence did see a decline in the early stages of the pandemic, these indicators of violence soon returned to their pre-pandemic trend.
 Civil unrest actually increased in 2020, with over 5,000 pandemic-related violent events recorded between January 2020 and April 2021.